 Humanities - Sapere Aude

-Sapere Aude ("dare to think") is the pre-orientation retreat for students enrolled in the Humanities 103/104 course "Connections and Conflicts I and II: REVOLUTION."
+Sapere Aude ("dare to know") is the pre-orientation retreat for students enrolled in the Humanities 103/104 course "Connections and Conflicts I and II: REVOLUTION."
 Students take part in three days of community building and close reading and discussion of a few key texts with Humanities faculty and fellows.

 Early May: Familiarize Yourself With Davidson's programs and requirements